The Camden 28: Trial

 For the FBI and the prosecution, the cost of betraying Hardy in this fashion was to lose him as a friendly witness.
 Scorned, Hardy would now, in fact, testify extensively for the defense.
 Hardy would testify regarding the extent to which the FBI encouraged and enabled the raid on the draft board to take place.
 Through Hardy's testimony, the raid came across as being funded and driven by the FBI, and the defense was able to argue effectively that through the FBI, the government "over-reached" in its zeal to arrest and prosecute this particular set of anti-war activists.

 Additionally, it became apparent that the FBI had enabled the plot to form and develop because it believed the Camden group might have been connected to the theft and publication of FBI documents in Media, Pennsylvania, several months prior.
-In fact, at least two of the Camden defendants (Keith Forsyth and Robert Williamson) had been involved in the Media burglary, though this was not revealed until they stepped forward in 2014.
+At least two of the Camden defendants (Keith Forsyth and Robert Williamson) had been involved in the Media burglary, though this was not revealed until they stepped forward in 2014.
 Those documents had revealed the COINTELPRO program, and the Camden defendants essentially used their own trial to publicize and question FBI methods.

-On May 20, 1973, the jury returned "not guilty" verdicts for all counts against all 28 defendants, acquitting them.
-Howard Zinn had testified at the trial and recommended civil disobedience and jury nullification.
+When the trial went to the jury on May 18, 1973, the judge Clarkson S. Fisher instructed the jury that they could acquit based on entrapment if the government overreach was "so fundamentally unfair as to be offensive to the basic standards of decency and shocking to the universal sense of justice."
+On May 20, 1973, the jury returned "not guilty" verdicts for all counts against all 28 defendants.
+According to the jury foreman, “Hardy was the key, but I don't think anybody on the jury wanted the war to continue.”
+After the verdict was read, the defendants and 200 supporters sang Amazing Grace.

 Documentary

 A 2007 documentary film, The Camden 28, has been researched, produced and released by Anthony Giacchino, combining archival footage, contemporary photographs, extensive interviews and analysis into the most comprehensive account of the people, events and history surrounding the Camden 28.
 The Camden 28 aired in September 2007 on PBS's P.O.V. independent documentary showcase.
-One of the lead defense attorneys at the trial, David Kairys, included an extensive account of the case in his memoir, Philadelphia Freedom: Memoir of a Civil Rights Lawyer.
+One of the lead defense attorneys at the trial, David Kairys, included an extensive account of the case in his memoir.